-Anaesthesia has now “uncoupled” from run through training.
-Trainees are required to submit a competitive application to continue further CCT training.
+Doctors in Training are required to submit a competitive application to continue further CCT training.
 Once appointed, more senior training is provided.
-Trainees will rotate to Derriford Hospital and receive modular training in various sub-specialities, including cardiac and neuroanaesthesia.
+Doctors in Training will rotate to Derriford Hospital and receive modular training in various sub-specialities, including cardiac and neuroanaesthesia.
 A further three month block of intensive care will be undertaken.
 The final FRCA examination needs to be passed during this period.

 Additional clinical responsibilities are taken on, which include the supervision of more junior colleagues.
-The development of an area of special interest is encouraged, and advanced training modules exist in many specialist areas, including Intensive Care Medicine.
+The development of areas of special interest is required, and SIA opportunities exist in many specialist areas, including Intensive Care Medicine.
 The development of teaching, audit, research and management skills are all important during this time.
 Subject to the necessary approval, there is an opportunity to work outside the programme for up to a year, either in the UK or abroad, although the final 6 months of training must be undertaken in the UK.

 Stage 3 Specialist Interest Areas (SIAs)